 Feeds architecture

-This document gives information about the architecture and the implementation of feeds.
-To get information about the usage off the feeds framework, you should look to this doc.
+This document provides information about the architecture and implementation of feeds.
+To learn about how to use the feeds framework in your applications, refer to the feeds concepts documentation.

 Dev general guidelines